adamwan-nexplore/guidebook-nxp-hk/how-we-develop/app-log.md

 ## Objectives

-- Structural logging is prefered
+- Structural logging is preferred
 - Each log entry should be traceable
   1. when
   2. whom